Arthur9149/Procedural-textures/README.md

 This project contains a Python script designed to generate textures using Perlin noise and Voronoi noise.
 The script creates smooth and varied textures with random colors and dynamic Gaussian blur.

-## Licence
+## License

-his project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Installation